-If filter coverage is found to be unacceptable during inspections, or any other time, and is corrected within 24 hours or the operation remains shut down until the coverage is corrected, Boeing Seattle does not need to report this as a deviation under Section V.M Compliance Certifications or V.Q.
-Reporting and Notification Reports.
+If filter coverage is found to be unacceptable during inspections, or any other time, Boeing Auburn shall take corrective action as soon as practicable but within 24 hours of the initial observation, correct filter coverage, or shut down the spray booth until it can be repaired.
+If filter coverage is corrected within 24 hours or the operation remains shut down until the coverage is corrected, Boeing Auburn does not need to report this as a deviation under V.Q.1.b Permit Deviation.

-Where an applicable requirement in this AOP (including applicable requirements originating in an NOCOA or an underlying regulatory requirement) requires installation of specific type of filters, at least annually Boeing Seattle shall check to see if the correct filters are installed.
-If during inspections, or any other time, it is determined that required filters are not installed and the operation remains shut down until the correct filters are installed, Boeing Seattle does not need to report this as a deviation under Section V.M Compliance Certifications or V.Q.
-Reporting and Notification Reports.
+Where an applicable requirement in this AOP (including applicable requirements originating in an NOCOA or an underlying regulatory requirement) requires installation of specific type of filters, at least annually Boeing Auburn shall check to see if the correct filters are installed.
+If required filters are installed within 24 hours or the operation remains shut down until the correct filters are installed, Boeing Auburn does not need to report this as a deviation V.Q.1.b Permit Deviation.

-[WAC 173-401-615(1)(b), 10/17/02 (State Only)] [NOCOA 11268, Condition 20, 4/12/17 (Asset PB5009 only)]
+WAC 173-401-615(1)(b), 10/17/02 (State Only)]

-b.
-RESERVED

-c.
-ANESHAP Enclosed Spray Gun Cleaning Systems Monitoring, Maintenance and Recordkeeping
+- b.
+RESERVED - c.
+ANESHAP Enclosed Spray Gun Cleaning Systems Monitoring, Maintenance and Recordkeeping inspection shall occur while the system is in operation.

-Boeing Seattle shall visually inspect the seals and all other potential sources of leaks associated with each enclosed spray gun cleaning system at least monthly.
-Each inspection shall occur while the system is in operation.
 If leaks are found during the monthly inspection, or any other time, repairs shall be made as soon as practicable, but no later than 15 days after the leak was found.
 If the leak is not repaired by the 15th day after detection, the cleaning solvent shall be removed, and the enclosed cleaner shall be shut down until the leak is repaired or its use is permanently discontinued.